-Before announcing her international retirement last year, she represented her country an impressive 74 times, scored 28 tries, and helped England win a record breaking seven consecutive Six Nations crowns.
-Most recently she was a crucial member of the team that won the 2014 Rugby World Cup for the first time in 20 years and was part of the team that was crowned the BBC’s Sports Personality Team of the Year.
+The then face of international women's rugby and arguably one of the most well-known names in women's team sports, Maggie was a crucial member of the team that won the 2014 Rugby World Cup for the first time in 20 years and part of the team that was crowned the BBC’s Sports Personality Team of the Year.

-From South East London, Maggie has taken her education as seriously as her rugby obtaining a MSc in Sports & Exercise at Roehampton University, a BSc in the same subjects at De Montfort University and a BTEC National Diploma in Leisure Studies at Hertford Regional College.
+Born in Lewisham, south London to Nigerian parents, Maggie was born with club foot, which she had to overcome in order to play rugby.
+She has taken her education as seriously as her rugby obtaining a MSc in Sports & Exercise at Roehampton University, a BSc in the same subjects at De Montfort University and a BTEC National Diploma in Leisure Studies at Hertford Regional College.